 Webflow:

-• Built-in SEO features like automatic sitemaps, clean HTML, meta tags, and structured data.
+Built-in SEO features like automatic sitemaps, clean HTML, meta tags, and structured data.
+Our Webflow SEO checklist covers what to verify.

-• Fast-loading speeds with built-in CDN (Content Delivery Network) for improved page performance.
+Fast-loading speeds with a built-in CDN (Content Delivery Network) for improved page performance.

 WordPress: